Recognising badly tuned ocarinas: how to measure the breath curve

 - Larger errors can be objectively considered bad tuning.

-I advise double checking your result as it can be difficult to hold your breath perfectly constant at first.
+I advise double-checking your result as it can be difficult to hold your breath perfectly constant at first.
 I also recommend taking a few measurements and averaging them.

 Do be aware that the exact magnitude of the changes between notes will vary with temperature.
 That is covered on the page 'How air temperature affects an ocarina's pitch'.